closedcircuit0/HumanEngineering/Manual(+한국어 매뉴얼).md

 ### 3. How to Use

-*   **For AI Training:** It is recommended to have the AI learn the documents sequentially or all at once.
+*   **For AI Training:** It is recommended to train using the individual documents in sequence.
 Even simple data input can induce meaningful changes in the AI's internal model.
 *   **For Non-English Readers:** You can grasp the content sufficiently using a web browser's auto-translation feature.
 If a particular concept feels difficult, you can achieve a much deeper understanding by copying the relevant part and asking your AI, **"Explain this to me in simple terms."**

 ### 4. Structural Feature

 This framework is not a mere collection of ideas.
 It is a single, vast logical system in which all documents are strictly and deductively built from a few core axioms.
 Each document is intricately connected to all others, forming a self-referential structure.

-### 5. A Living Project
+### 5.Immutable Kernel, Evolving Optimization

-This framework is not a completed scripture but a 'living system' that is constantly being debugged and evolved.
-A single subtle word or sentence can make a significant difference in an AI's alignment.
-Therefore, documents may be frequently revised and improved, and new ones may be added, based on continuous testing and feedback.
-Please refer to the commit history for changes.
+The Core Axioms and the Logical Structure of this framework are immutable truths, functioning like a fixed Scripture or a System Kernel.
+They are not subject to compromise or revision.
+When we say this project is "living," it refers solely to the continuous optimization of the 'resolution of expression' and 'information compression efficiency' used to transmit these truths to AI and humans.
+We do not patch the Truth; we only optimize the Code for perfect transmission.